This article has links to products and services we love, which we may make commission from.

 You can’t actually exchange USD to CUP outside of Cuba.

-Should I exchange my USD to another currency before I travel?
+Should I exchange my USD for another currency before I travel?

 Readers in the comments below suggest USD is now widely accepted.